-At the direction of the Juvenile Justice Incentive Grant Program Funding Committee, the Criminal Justice Coordinating Council (CJCC) is pleased to announce that it is seeking applications for competitive funding for qualified counties in the State of Georgia.
+The Criminal Justice Coordinating Council (CJCC) is pleased to announce that it is seeking applications for competitive funding for qualified counties in the State of Georgia.

-Juvenile Justice Incentive Grant Program 2018 Request for Proposals (RFP)
+Juvenile Justice Incentive Grant Program 2021 Request for Proposals (RFP)

 Eligibility

 Applicants are limited to local county commissions/boards of commissioners to apply on behalf of juvenile courts within Georgia.
 High priority will be given to the eighteen (18) counties who commit the highest numbers of juveniles to the Department of Juvenile Justice.
 The availability of funds is dependent on appropriations from the U.S. Department of Justice and the Georgia State Legislature.
 The Office reserves the right to reduce the amount of funds available based on government budgetary actions.
 The U.S. Department of Justice, Office of Juvenile Justice and Delinquency Prevention, (CFDA 16.540) administers a portion of these funds at the national level.